 Long Men Lou (Chi Lin Vegetarian)

 For a truly zen experience, wander through the Nan Lian Buddhist garden at Diamond Hill to experience an elegant vegetarian meal (made with little to no salt or MSG) among peaceful chanting and elegant environs behind a waterfall.
-As one of the most popular Chinese vegetarian restaurants in Hong Kong, it’s wise to book your table in advance.
+This is one of the most popular Chinese vegetarian restaurants in Hong Kong, so it’s wise to book your table in advance.

 Long Men Lou, Nan Lian Garden, 60 Fung Tak Road, Diamond Hill, 3658 9388

 Dairy-free vegan fast food sums up this popular vegetarian restaurant in Hong Kong that creatively assembles mock-meat dishes galore.
-Even meat-eaters will love this vegan take on their favourite dishes – check out the signature Singaporean Laksa and BBQ Cha-siu with Rice and Beef noodles to see why.
-Locations throughout Hong Kong make Loving Hut accessible to locals, but it’s the Kowloon Bay location that carries vegan baked goods.
+Even meat-eaters will love this vegan take on their favourite dishes – check out the signature Singaporean laksa, the barbecued cha siu with rice, or the beef noodles to see why.
+Locations throughout Hong Kong make Loving Hut accessible to locals, but it’s the Kowloon Bay spot that carries vegan baked goods.
 Yum.

 Loving Hut | Shop G242-245, Amoy Plaza II, 77 Ngau Tau Kok Road, Kowloon Bay | 2751 1321

 Gaia Veggie Shop

 So you think you’re ready to try ordering from pictures on a menu?
-TST’s Gaia Veggie Shop has a mixture of Asian and Italian dishes that will leave meat eaters questioning, “I can’t believe this isn’t meat?”
-Try the veggie sashimi or sushi (the California Roll is a specialty), or amaze yourself with the fake chicken Chicken Satay.
+TST’s Gaia Veggie Shop has a mixture of Asian and Italian dishes that will leave meat eaters questioning, “I can’t believe this isn’t meat!”
+Try the veggie sashimi or sushi (the California Roll is a specialty), or amaze yourself with the fake chicken satay.
 While not completely vegan, this is an adventure worth trying.

 Gaia Veggie Shop | Shop 2005, 2/F, Miramar Shopping Centre, 132 Nathan Rd., Tsim Sha Tsui | 2376 1186

-Rumoured for having the best in “Pure Indian Vegetarian Food”, Branto Pure Veg Indian Food is certainly a fun spot to be daring when it comes to Indian vegetarian restaurants.
-A meal at Branto will set your taste buds spinning as you try and guess the ingredients, and your wallet will thank you for not being empty at the end of the meal.
+Rumoured as having the best in “Pure Indian Vegetarian Food”, Branto is certainly a fun spot if you want to be daring when it comes to Indian vegetarian restaurants.
+A meal at Branto will set your taste buds spinning as you try to guess the ingredients, and your wallet will thank you for not being empty at the end of the meal.

 Branto Pure Veg Indian Food | 1/F, 11 Lock Road, Tsim Sha Tsui | 2366 8171